The Go-Go’s – Beauty and the Beat: #341 of best 1,000 albums ever!

 So why is The Go-Go’s Beauty and the Beat on this best 1,000 albums ever thing?

-I’ll start quickly by pointing out two spectacular songs that aren’t included on Beauty and the Beat: “Vacation,” off of the album by the same name from 1982, and “Head Over Heels,” from the 1984 album, Talk Show.
+I’ll start quickly by pointing out two spectacular songs that aren’t included on Beauty and the Beat: “Vacation,” off the 1982 album by the same name, and “Head Over Heels,” from the 1984 album, Talk Show.

 But it’s The Go-Go’s 1981 debut album, Beauty and the Beat, that consistently captures Belinda Carlisle and crew at their very best.

-“We Got The Beat” is The Go-Go’s best song and remains the band’s most popular to this day – at least, that is, if Spotify has a say in it in terms of the number of plays the song has seen to date (78 million and counting as of this writing).
-It’s got a killer hook and super singalong-able chorus that’s ideal for a party, drive, or event of any size, time, or place.
+“We Got the Beat” is The Go-Go’s best song and remains their most-played to this day – at least if Spotify has a say (78 million streams and counting as of this writing).
+It’s got a killer hook and super singalong-able chorus that’s ideal for a party, drive, or moment.

-I love that “Our Lips Are Sealed” layers in a gorgeous, melodic hook into The Go-Go’s driving beat/new wave model, and it’s one of my most favorite songs from the 1980s.
-Carlisle and the band’s vocals are just perfect on this one as well: sunshiny and hopeful-sounding, somehow.
+I love how “Our Lips Are Sealed” layers in a gorgeous, melodic hook into The Go-Go’s driving beat/new wave model, and it’s one of my most favorite songs from the 1980s.
+Carlisle and the band’s vocals are just perfect on this one as well: sunshiny and hopeful sounding, somehow.

 Some stats & info about The Go-Go’s – Beauty and the Beat